-- 1.0 Providers will inform parents immediately if they are unable to provide care due to illness. - 2.0 A Home Visitor of Family Space Quinte Inc. is to be informed of the Provider's illness and will be noted in daily journal. - 3.0 A Provider will not receive payment from parents if they are unavailable to provide care for any reason.
+- 1.0 Providers will inform parents immediately if they are unable to provide care due to illness. - 2.0 A Home Visitor of Family Space Quinte Inc. is to be informed of the Provider's illness and will be noted in daily journal. - 3.0 Providers may choose to use a billable closure on days that they are closed due to illness of their own or of their own children.

-Section: QUALITY HOME CHILD CARE Policy Number: 5.8 Policy: Immunizations: Children Date Approved: February 24, 1999 Date Reviewed: March 2020
+Policy: Immunizations: Children Date Approved: February 24, 1999